isc-projects/bind9/doc/dnssec-guide/validation.rst

 In earlier versions of BIND, including 9.11-ESV, DNSSEC validation must be explicitly enabled.
-To do this, you only need to add one line to the ``options`` section of your configuration file:
+To do this, you only need to add one line to the :namedconf:ref:`options` section of your configuration file:

 ::